 • Redness or drainage in the throat

-If your child is suffering from enlarged adenoids, you may notice that they are breathing through the mouth, snoring or have noisy breathing.
-Tonsillitis can often be taken care of with an antibiotic, however, frequent tonsillitis, strep throat or abscesses around the tonsils could mean the need for removal.
+If your child is suffering from enlarged adenoids, you may notice that they are breathing through the mouth, snoring, or have noisy breathing.
 Enlarged adenoids can also affect your child’s health and daily routine.
-If your child is experiencing snoring at night, reoccurring ear infections, chronic runny nose, breathing through the mouth instead of the nose, or restlessness during sleep, he or she may be experiencing enlarged adenoids.
+If your child is experiencing snoring at night, reoccurring ear infections, chronic runny nose, breathing through the mouth instead of the nose, or restlessness during sleep, they may be experiencing enlarged adenoids.

 If your child is experiencing any of the health issues listed above, contact us at Alabama Ear, Nose and Throat Specialists today to schedule an appointment.
-Your doctor will do a physical exam, as well as ask about your family history so that the proper treatment can be determined.
+Your ENT specialist will perform a physical exam, as well as ask about your family history so that the proper treatment can be determined.
 For more information, visit our blog.